wacncontent/CustomizeTool/addCommentOutput/includes/configure-ssl-web-site.md

 	The **myserver.pfx** produced by this command can be used to secure your app for testing purposes.

 <a name="bkmk_standardmode"></a>
-## 2. Configure Standard  or Premium  pricing tier
+## 2. Configure Standard or Premium pricing tier

-Enabling HTTPS for a custom domain is only available for the **Standard**  and **Premium** pricing tiers  tier  in Azure Web App.
+Enabling HTTPS for a custom domain is only available for the **Standard** and **Premium** pricing tiers in Azure Web App.
 Use the following steps to switch your App Service plan to **Standard** tier.

 > [AZURE.NOTE] Before switching an app from the **Free** tier to **Standard** tier, you should remove spending caps in place for your subscription, otherwise you risk your app becoming unavailable if you reach your caps before the billing period ends.
 For more information on shared and **Standard** tier, see [Pricing Details][pricing].
-

-1. In your browser, open the [Azure Management Portal](https://manage.windowsazure.cn).
+1. In your browser, open the [Azure Portal](https://portal.azure.cn).

 2. Click the **App Services** option on the left side of the page.